davidcarboni-archive/sleuth-demo/README.md

 ## Log aggregation

 Logs from these four components on Heroku are aggregated to Logentries, enabling messages relating to a trace to be found as a group.

+Logentries is configured as a Heroku add-on to the sleuth-a app, with each of the others having a "drain" configured to send logs to the same Logentries instance.

 It's also possible to tail the individual Heroku logs and watch the interaction: